 - mineralogy and petrology collections

-The BGS is progressively scanning and digitising the NGR collections, and some of these are now available online free of charge.
+The BGS is progressively scanning and digitising the NGR collections and some of these are now available online and free of charge.

-Access to the collections of the National Geological Repository is provided free of charge to private individuals, students and academic researchers.
+Access to the collections of the NGR is provided free of charge to private individuals, students and academic researchers.

-The National Geological Repository (NGR) collections and facilities underpin exploration for natural resources, facilitate the expansion of existing and new businesses, inform subsurface risk assessment and site investigations.
+The NGR’s collections and facilities underpin exploration for natural resources, facilitate the expansion of existing and new businesses, and inform subsurface risk assessment and site investigations.

 Student and academic users